What were the GMMG Camaro programs?

 What is a GMMG Camaro?

-A GMMG Camaro is a fourth-generation Camaro modified by the performance shop GMMG, Inc., which was located in Marietta, Georgia.
-Founded in 1998 by enthusiast Matt Murphy, the company closed its doors in 2011.
+A GMMG Camaro is a specially modified fourth-generation Chevrolet Camaro, enhanced by the performance shop GMMG, Inc., which was based in Marietta, Georgia.
+Founded in 1998 by Camaro enthusiast Matt Murphy, the company closed in 2011—but its legacy lives on in the rare, limited-edition Camaros it produced for collectors and performance fans.

-From that initial project, GMMG produced several small batches of special Camaros for Berger and other Chevrolet dealerships, including Tom Henry Chevrolet and Earnhardt Chevrolet.
+Following that success, GMMG created additional small-batch Camaro series for other Chevrolet dealers, including Tom Henry Chevrolet and Earnhardt Chevrolet.

-In addition to Camaros, the GMMG shop developed performance-oriented limited editions of Pontiac Firebird Trans Ams for Carl Black Pontiac in Kennesaw, Georgia, and a run of bright orange Chevrolet Silverado pickup trucks in collaboration with major home improvement retailer Home Depot.
+And it didn’t stop with Camaros.
+GMMG also modified Pontiac Firebird Trans Ams for Carl Black Pontiac in Georgia and even turned heads with a run of bright orange Chevrolet Silverado trucks, produced in partnership with The Home Depot.

 GMMG founder & owner Matt Murphy's signature on the engine bay of one of his team's modified Camaros.